chefspec/fauxhai/README.md

 end
 ```

-Alternatively, you can pull "real" ohai data from an existing server:
+Alternatively, you can pull "real" Ohai data from an existing server:

 ```ruby
 require 'chefspec'